wi-fighters/starting-js-Jaime/lessons/math-explanation.md

 ## Math.min(*value1*, *value2*, *value3*, ...)

-- Returns the lesser of its two arguments.
+- Returns the lesser of its arguments.
 For example:

     `Math.min(12,350)`